 If your child was injured at birth, or you suspect that he or she was injured during birth, you don’t have to handle everything on your own.
-An experienced and knowledgeable birth injury lawyer can help you and your family.
+An experienced and knowledgeable birth injury lawyer in Massachusetts can help you and your family.
 If your baby suffered a birth injury because of mistakes made by doctors, nurses, or anyone else involved with the birth process, you may be entitled to significant compensation to help you treat and care for your child.

 Many Birth Injuries Are Caused By Medical Malpractice